sportai/sportai_site/_posts/2024-8-2-NFL-Fantasy-Football-League-Winning-Breakouts-Sleepers.md

 <span style="font-size:2em;">L</span>ate-round league winners can determine a fantasy football season.
 These players are the difference between becoming the champion versus not even making the playoffs.
 For example, Puka Nacua in 2023 was drafted as a late-round sleeper but turned out to be a top-five wide receiver.
 Therefore, there are a lot of **low-risk** picks that can return *serious value* for a team.

 ![An image of Puka Nacua, a top-5 wide receiver during his rookie season in 2023.](https://s26980.pcdn.co/wp-content/uploads/2023/10/Puka-Nacua-3.jpg)
- (Athlete: Puka Nacua Source: ramsnewswire.com, Photograph by Gary A. Vasquez-USA TODAY Sports, Date: March 1st, 2024)
+<span style="font-size:0.5em;">(Athlete: Puka Nacua Source: ramsnewswire.com, Photograph by Gary A. Vasquez-USA TODAY Sports, Date: March 1st, 2024)</span>

 #### Top QB Sleeper